Life at Pepperland

 Water

 We are working to secure water delivery for RVs.
-Unfortunately, we haven’t found a company willing to service a camp with less than 10 RVs.
+Last year, we couldn't find a company willing to service a camp with less than 10 RVs.

 Grey and Black Water

-For those in RV's, the camp has made an arrangement with an outside service to come to our camp twice during the Burn week and empty the grey/black water tanks of a limited amount of vehicles.
+For those in RV's, the camp will arrange for an outside service to come to our camp twice during the Burn week and empty the grey/black water tanks of a limited amount of vehicles.
 This is a private company, and they will have been pre-paid.
-As of now, we have only eight (8) spots available to us for ??? and ???.
+As of now, we have only ??? spots available to us on two days.
 Regardless of the size of the tanks, the total price is $??? for the emptying of both grey- and black-water tanks and is NOT covered by the camp.
 You may reserve a spot on one day or both days if desired.
 It will strictly be first come, first served.

 Camp Responsibilities